Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Graphical estimates near a shrinker

 \subsection{Pseudolocality}

-In order to handle the non-compactness of the limit self-shrinker $\Sigma$, we use a pseudolocality lemma to extend the graphical scale of $M_t$.
+In order to handle the noncompactness of the limit shrinker $\Sigma$, we use a pseudolocality lemma to extend the graphical scale of $M_t$.
 We use the formulation of \cite[Proposition 5.1]{CS}, which is reformulated from Theorem 1.5 in \cite{INS}.